casualGamer-dev/Nuon/src/lib/container/lib_container.md

 ### Digest maps, string maps, and more.

-Tor makes frequent use of maps from 160-bit digests, 256-bit digests, or nul-terminated strings to `void *`.
+Nuon makes frequent use of maps from 160-bit digests, 256-bit digests, or nul-terminated strings to `void *`.
 These types are `digestmap_t`, `digest256map_t`, and `strmap_t` respectively.
 See the containers.h module documentation for more information.